andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 But then, at CCS, being late extended to discussions, too – reviewers would be mum for weeks, only to emerge with a new question for authors after the discussion already had come to a conclusion.
 (At CCS, you would have two weeks in which reviewers could ask more questions to authors, to which authors promptly responded.)
 As it came to closing discussions, people were late, too; and some reviewers reversed their stance literally minutes before decisions were sent out, asking to still change the overall outcome.

 At the time of this writing, the CCS decisions were announced a week ago, but some authors are still waiting for to learn on why their paper was rejected.
 How long does it take to write a decision summary?
 Ten minutes?
-What example does this give to young researchers?
+Again, what example does this give to young researchers?

 On a more exemplary side, one neat aspect of PLDI is _universal conditional acceptance_: Even if your paper is accepted, it will always be a conditional accept, and you will work with the reviewers to get it into shape such that it can be proudly published.
 (And if your paper is rejected, at least you will get plenty of helpful feedback from experts.)
 Again, this indicates how the entire community builds a great conference.
 CCS has shepherding, but mostly to address presentation issues.
 ICSE has none of this - once your paper is accepted, you are fully trusted to publish a great final version of your work.